 For illustrative purposes only.
-Past performance isn't a reliable indicator of what might happen in the future.
+Past performance isn't a reliable indicator of future performance.

 Source: Financial Express, produced by Aegon.
 Figures based on a one-off investment and show simulated returns for Cash represented by the Bank of England base rate, and inflation represented by the UK CPI.
-Figures are in £s, from 31 March 2014 to 31 March 2024.
+Figures are in £s, from 31 March 2015 to 31 March 2025.
 Figures are rounded to the nearest £100.
 This illustration assumes there are no investment charges.

-3. Higher interest rates generally result in higher returns from cash savings.
-Cash rates are currently higher than we have been used to since the global financial crisis, however any interest rate increments could be small, meaning that returns from cash could be muted.
-However, interest rates can change so please speak to your adviser for the latest outlook and quidance.
+3. Higher interest rates generally result in higher returns from cash savings, however interest rates can change so please speak to your adviser for the latest outlook and guidance.